stephcrete/REST-API-Design-Guide-Wiki/Home.md

 # About
 Welcome!

-This is the REST API Design Guide of the [National Bank of Belgium](https://www.nbb.be).
+The repository hosts the REST API Design Guide of [Statistics Canada](https://www.statcan.gc.ca/).
+It is a copy of the the REST API Design Guide of the [National Bank of Belgium](https://www.nbb.be) imported from the following github repository (https://github.com/NationalBankBelgium/REST-API-Design-Guide).
-This guide describes all design choices made for the creation of REST-like APIs at the National Bank of Belgium.

 # Why
 Choices choices choices...